 Don't Live With Chronic PainChronic pain can be difficult to live with and have a dramatic impact on our daily lives.
 If you suffer from musculoskeletal chronic pain or know someone who does, continue reading!
-Aches and pains develop over time due stress from our daily activities and poor movement patterns create what we refer to as muscle imbalances.
+Aches and pains develop over time due to stress from our daily activities and poor movement patterns, which create muscular imbalances.
 These imbalances lead to tension and disorders in our kinetic chain.
 In other words, as our muscles tire, other muscles pick up the slack and over time the roles of those muscles reverse, leading to the wrong muscle doing the wrong job.
 This role reversal is responsible for most aches and pains, loss of balance, increased potential for injury, and loss of coordination.

 Our Achieve Wellness training specialists work side by side with Achieve Wellness massage therapists to provide a unique approach that works to eliminate aches and pains, recover from past injuries, and prevent future injuries by retraining the body to use the proper muscle in the right way.
 Once this is achieved, we refer to this new state as a clean slate.
 From there, the sky is the limit.
 What makes our approach so wonderful is that weight loss, heart and lung health, strength, balance, coordination, energy levels, and more are increased and maintained all along the way.

 Hip and Knee problems are very common, impact people of every age and in some cases seem to come and go over time.
 As stated above, stress from our daily activities and poor movement patterns create what we refer to as muscle imbalances.
 These muscle imbalances can create compression on our joints, creating sensations of sharp pains, dull aches, stiffness, and wear on a joint which in worse cases can lead to joint injury and tissue tears.